Amazon Prime Day 2020: Everything we know so far | CNN Underscored

 Amazon Prime Day 2020 was delayed for months this year, but finally, the retailer’s biggest sale event seems to be on the horizon.
-Of course, it’s never too early to start preparing — and writing up your wishlist for the big sale.
+Of course, it’s never too early to start preparing — and writing up your wish list for the big sale.

 Read on for what we know about Prime Day 2020 so far, and everything you can do now to make sure you’re ready when prices finally drop.